hhsieh14/AI-courses-notes-reader/README.md

 ## Scope

 These notes reconstruct and organize course material for study.
 Added explanations are labeled where applicable, and source-derived claims remain distinguishable from clarification or interpretation.

+## Disclaimer

+These are independent study notes created for personal learning and educational reference.
+They are not official course materials and are not affiliated with, authorized by, or endorsed by Arizona State University or the course instructors.

+The explanations, organization, and redrawn diagrams reflect the author's own understanding and interpretation.
+Course names and source citations are included only to identify the subjects and materials studied.
+All rights to referenced courses, books, papers, and other third-party materials remain with their respective owners.